uyuni-project/uyuni-docs-helper/README.md

 `./uyuni-docs-helper -r master -o /tmp/test -c obs-packages-suma-en -p suma` would build the HTML and PDFs for English language, from the `master` branch at https://github.com/uyuni-project/uyuni-docs (default repository), for SUSE Manager.

 ## For image maintainers

-- `image` directory: Contains the Dockerfile, the `startup.sh` script for the container, and the `build-and-publish` helper (that can be used to build and publish the container after changing whatever is needed on the other two files, passing arguments to the build, such as `--no-cache` is allowed).
+- `image` directory: Contains the Dockerfile, the `startup.sh` script for the container, and the `build-locally` helper (that can be used to build the container locally for testing, passing arguments to the build, such as `--no-cache` is allowed).
+See below for more details
+- `.github/workflows`: Contains the `build-and-publish-container-images.yml` workflow definition to build and publish the image to the GitHub Container registry after each change on the repository

 # Requirements